CERT-Polska/mailgoose/docs/quick-start.rst

 .. code-block:: console

-    cp env.example .env

-    # Customize the settings in .env
+    cp env.example .env  # After doing that, customize the settings in .env if needed

     docker compose up --build